Hepatitis A

 A person is contagious about two weeks before and one week after symptoms appear.

 Hepatitis A is usually spread from person to person.
 Fecal-oral transmission is most common.
-This happens if your mouth comes in contact with something contaminated with the stool of a person who has hepatitis A.
+This happens if your mouth comes in contact with something contaminated with the stool (poop) of a person who has hepatitis A.

 You can get hepatitis A from: